 Anti-bullying policy

 Attendance policy

 Behaviour policy

 Complaints procedure

 Critical Incident plan

 Equality policy

-First Aid policy

 Health and Safety policy

 Intimate Care policy

-Lone Working policy

 Online Safety and Acceptable Use policy

 Physical Intervention and/or Use of Reasonable Force policy

-Protocol for children not collected from school at the end of the school day/activity

 Safer Recruitment policy

 Staff Code of Conduct/Safer Working Practice

 Staff Discipline and Grievance procedures

 Supporting Pupils with Medical Conditions policy

 Whistleblowing policy

-5.2 Use of Mobile Phones Policy and smart watches
+5.2 Use of Mobile Phones Policy

-5.2.1 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
-It is recognised that personal mobile phones and smart watches have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.
+- 5.2.1 This is a requirement for all Nursery or primary schools with EYFS but any school may wish to adopt the policy. - 5.2.2 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
+It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.